jpsco5890/bggn_213/lab_08/lab_08-Reddan.md

 > > Without PCA

+This is difficult to do without using a PCA, but a way could be to look at the maximum differences, pairwise, in log2 fold-changes between Northern Ireland and the other UK countries.

-Identify the log2 fold change and order as decreasing
+Identify the log2 fold change and identify the component with the maximum absolute change

 ``` r
 n_ireland_v_england <- log(uk_foods$N.Ireland, base = 2)/log(uk_foods$England, base = 2)